 - Schools can license our music learning programme, which can be executed by their teachers.
 This is a structured, grade wise progressive curriculum.
 We have both western and Hindustani music curriculum for schools.

 Music as a career and its scope in India at large

-Undoubtedly, music is such an universal language, it has the power to transcend all geographical boundaries.
-I hear a lot of parent question if Music can be a career path?
+Undoubtedly, music is such a universal language, it has the power to transcend all geographical boundaries.
+I hear a lot of parents question if Music can be a career path?
 If there is enough scope in India for music.
-Today with the explosion of data, there are huge amount of opportunities to create content and earn a very good livelihood.
+Today with the explosion of data, there are a huge amounts of opportunities to create content and earn a very good livelihood.
 Music is not just instrument playing, but there are various other opportunities, such as –

-The good news is that pioneering colleges such as NMIMs, now offer’s a graduation programme in music.
+The good news is that pioneering colleges such as NMIMs, now offer a graduation program in music.

 Author: Baishali Mukherjee